gpaumier/gp2/src/projects/2004 CEA biochips.rst

    `PiccoloNamek <https://en.wikipedia.org/wiki/User:PiccoloNamek>`__ on `Wikimedia Commons <https://commons.wikimedia.org/wiki/File:Aerosol.png>`__ // `CC BY-SA 3.0 <https://creativecommons.org/licenses/by-sa/3.0/legalcode>`__.

+After developing a vapor-phase protocol for the CEA-2 chemistry, I applied it to the silanization of a microdevice used in the preparation of samples and the analysis of proteins.

 BioChipLab
 ~~~~~~~~~~

+The field of proteomics is dedicated to the study of proteins in the same way that genomics is the study of an organism's DNA.
+But whereas DNA remains more or less the same, proteins vary widely between cells and change over time.
+Proteins are also much larger molecules than DNA strands.

+One technique used by scientists to study proteins consists in cutting them into smaller fragments (peptides), and using mass spectrometry to identify those fragments by their charge and mass.
+The final piece of my work at CEA was to use vapor-phase silanization on a closed miniaturized device, in order to attach an enzyme that would cut break down proteins for analysis.
+For this work, I partnered with Frédérique Mittler, from the LFCM lab.

+.. class:: expert

+   In technical terms, the goal of the BioChipLab project was to develop a microsystem coupled to a mass spectrometer for proteomics and pharmacology.
+It included microreactors, a digestion module, and an electrospray nozzle.
+My work focused on functionalizing the peptidic digestion module with vapor-phase CEA-2 chemistry in order to graft trypsin, an enzyme that catalyzes the breakdown of proteins into smaller peptides for analysis.

 .. figure:: /images/Biochips_biochiplab.png

    BioChipLab digestion module with connectors.
 (F. Mittler / CEA-Léti)

 Fluorescence microscopy
 ~~~~~~~~~~~~~~~~~~~~~~~

+The full analysis involved many steps: silanization, binding of the enzyme, digestion of the proteins, and analysis of the peptides by mass spectrometry.
+If the final spectrum results showed the peaks characteristic of the expected peptides, then we would have confirmation that the process was a success.

+In order to experiment with the vapor-phase silanization and iterate more quickly, we first used devices with a transparent cover, and attempted to attach a fluorescent molecule on the silane.
+We were thus able to observe fluorescence in our device's microchannel, confirming that the molecules had attached to a layer of silane.

 .. figure:: /images/Biochips_biochiplab_230904_puce5.png

    Fluorescence microcopy confirmed the successful vapor-phase silanization of a BioChipLab digestion module, by binding  Cyanine3 phosphoramidite on the diol ending.
 The channel surface inside the assembled chip was activated using plasma before silanization.
 (F. Mittler / CEA-Léti)

 Mass spectrometry
 ~~~~~~~~~~~~~~~~~

+Finally, we attached trypsin, the enzyme, to the layer of silane in the microchannel of our module.
+We attempted the digestion of Cytochrome C, a small protein, and analyzed the results with mass spectrometry.

+Initial results were promising, with a mass spectrum showing many of the expected peaks.
+The digestion might not have been complete, but this first result was an encouraging step towards further research.

 .. figure:: /images/Biochips_digestion.png

    Mass spectrum of a sample of Cytochrome C (10 pmol/µL) digested by trypsine immobilized on a vapor-phase CEA-2 chemical layer.
+Green squares indicate peaks corresponding to expected peptides.
 (F. Mittler / CEA-Léti)